runpod/hsm/README.md

 ### State Actions

-States can have three types of actions:
+States can have multiple types of actions:

 ```go
 type MyHSM struct {